 Inside: Children differ in how sensitive they are to their environment.
 New research shows that children can be reliably classified into three categories, the dandelion resilient child, the orchid sensitive child, and the mix of both, the tulip child.

 The first time I heard this analogy was at a child development conference over 10 years ago.
 I had become interested in the genetic side of development and had wandered into a session on biological sensitivity to context.
 That sounds complicated but it’s really not– stay with me just a little longer because it’s one of the most important things I think parents could ever hear.

 Biological sensitivity to context is basically a new way of looking at nature and nurture, it’s not the old “is it your genes or is it your environment” debate, but rather how both nature (genes) and nurture (environment) work together to produce development.

-In a nutshell, it is the idea that some of us are more sensitive to our environment because of our genes, hence we are more biologically sensitive to our world, our context.
+In a nutshell, it is the idea that some of us (and some of our children) are more sensitive to our environment because of our genes, hence we are more biologically sensitive to our world, our context.